linegrinder/Hearthstone-Battlegrounds-Hotkeys/README.md

 - If not, try locking/unlocking the overlay with the 🔒/🔓 button
 - Restart the app if positioning issues persist

+**Chat detection not working:**
+- Make sure you are running the Game in "Fullscreen" mode
+- Restart Hearthstone and the app if issues persist

+**Auto-Start not working:**
+- Ensure you clicked "Yes" when Windows prompted for admin permission
+- Try running the app as administrator and enabling Auto-Start again
+- Check that your antivirus isn't blocking Task Scheduler modifications

 ## Changelog

+### v1.3 (February 3rd 2026)
+- ✨ **FileInstall Integration**: All necessary image files are now bundled directly into the .exe - no external files needed!
+- ✨ **1080p Display Optimization**: Increased font sizes and overlay width for better readability on 1080p displays
+- ✨ **Improved Chat Detection**: Enhanced chat window detection now works reliably on both 1080p and 2K displays with resolution-specific image matching
+- ✨ **Extended Hotkey Support**: Added support for F-keys (F1-F12) and mouse scroll wheel (WheelUp, WheelDown) as hotkey options
+- ✨ **Auto-Start Function**: Added option to automatically launch the app on Windows startup (requires admin permission)
+- 🎨 **Overlay UI Refinements**: Fine-tuned compact and full view widths for optimal visibility across all resolutions
+- 🎨 **GUI Tooltips**: Added helpful tooltips on settings buttons explaining each hotkey's function
+- 🐛 **Bug Fixes**: Improved overlay rendering on different Windows versions, better handling of edge cases

 ### v1.2 (January 29th 2026)
 - ✨ **Buy Hotkey**: Added customizable hotkey for buying minions